percyfal/pgip-exercises/exercises_about.md

   name: pgip
 ---

-(sec_intro)=

-# Population Genomics in Practice exercises

-Welcome to the Population Genomics in Practice exercises homepage!

 (sec_exercises_about)=

-## About the exercises
+# About the exercises

 As the focus of the course is on hands-on work, the topics have been designed to cover the fundamental analyses that are common in many population genomics studies.
+In principle, you could imagine the course structure to follow that of a manuscript (e.g {cite}`fuller_PopulationGeneticsCoral_2020`).

 (sec_exercises_about_manuscript_route)=

-### The manuscript route
+## The manuscript route

-In principle, you could imagine the course structure to follow that of a manuscript (e.g {cite}`fuller_PopulationGeneticsCoral_2020`).

 High-throughput DNA sequencing has now made it possible to generate whole-genome resequencing data for multiple individuals and